sr516/Dinkinesh-Selam_formation/README.md

 ## Contact

-For questions regarding SPH, REBOUND, or HIDRORINGS datasets, please contact the corresponding author listed in the publication.
+For questions regarding Bern SPH, REBOUND, or HIDRORINGS datasets, please contact the corresponding author listed in the publication.